Wouldn’t it be so cool if you could get your hands on the Starbucks coffee cake recipe?

 - Add more spices – nutmeg, allspice, pumpkin pie spice – you name it.

 - Drizzle a simple glaze on top of the cake (/2 cup powdered sugar and 1 tablespoon milk).

-You might notice that this recipe calls for cake flour, which I know isn’t as commonplace as all-purpose.
+You might notice that this recipe calls for cake flour.
+What is cake flour, you ask?

 Is There Coffee in Starbucks Coffee Cake?